darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 That begs the question.
 Why was 24bit audio invented, hypothetically if they knew that a 32bit DAC would only be able to play 24bit audio at 16bit with 28.57% of the audio missing from the left channel?
 Why do I have the feeling, that I just opened up Pandora's box?<br>

+"In Greek mythology, Pandora had a box filled with evils.
+She curiously open the box and all of the evils flew into the world.
+As the last evil was to fly out, she slammed the box shut and one evil remained—hope.
+The evil of hope remains inside us."<br>

 That reminds me, I should let everyone know what devices are running in True Native Mode.
 Direct output is when all 4 DACs are producing  audio independently. low-range, mid-range, high-range and offload all playing music independently of each other.
 So you will hear the bass, treble and mid-range all simultaneously, as apposed to a single DAC.
 Cool huh, this is why they designed and created a QuadDAC.<br>

 Devices running in True Native Mode are as follows:<br>